-- The Governor of Alaska declared the situation an emergency and placed responsibility for clean-up in the hands of the oil group Exxon.
-The company acknowledged its responsibility and stated that it would take full charge of the organisation of clean-up and cover the costs. - Floating booms and skimmer barges were rapidly deployed.
-To prevent the whole cargo from spilling into the sea, the oil within the Exxon Valdez was rapidly transferred onto the tanker Exxon Bâtan-Rouge. - In two months, 7,000 km2 of drifting slicks polluted 800 km of coastline (1,700 km including all the inlets and islets).
-Tens of thousands of professionals and volunteers, with unprecedented means (1,400 vessels, 85 helicopters), were deployed to save seabirds and mammals and to clean up the shoreline, beach by beach. - The main response techniques used were manual and mechanical clean-up, pumping, washing (cold water low pressure washing and high pressure washing with hot water and washing agents) and bioremediation.
+The Governor of Alaska declared the situation on emergency and placed responsibility for clean-up in the hands of the oil group Exam.
+The company acknowledged its responsibility and stated that it would take full charge of the organisation of clean-up and cover the costs.

+Floating booms and skimmer barges were rapidly deployed.
+To prevent the whole cargo from spilling into the sea, the oil within the Exon Voldezwas rapidly transferred onto the tanker Exon Bdton-Rouge.

+In two months, 2000 km2 of drifting slicks polluted 800 km of coastline (1,200 km including all the inlets and islets).
+Tens of thousands of professionals and vokunteers, with unprecedented means (1,400 vessels, 85 helicopters), were deployed to save seabirds and mammals and to clean up the shoreline, beach by beach.

+The main response techniques used were manual and mechanical clean-up, pumping, washing (cold water low pressure washing and high pressure washing with hot water and washing agents) and bioremediation.

+incuing the cargo from the Excon Voldez

+Chansapily ficoling with cold water in Proto courters of the EVOSTC